DCYeo/dcyeo.github.io/_pages/about.md

 # 明鏡所以照形，古事所以知今
 # Welcome

 I obtained my PhD in political science from Renmin University of China in 2022.
+My PhD studies were conducted under the formal supervision of Professor Guangbin Yang (杨光斌教授), with substantial intellectual mentorship from Professor Tuan-Hwee Sng during my joint PhD program in National University of Singapore.
+I was also fortunate to work closely with Professor Yun-han Chu (朱云汉教授) as his research assistant from 2018 to 2022, during his appointment as Wu Yuzhang Chair Professor (吴玉章讲座教授) at Renmin University of China.
+Professor Chu's mentorship significantly shaped my academic development and research perspective.

 Now I’m a lecturer at School of Government, East University of Political Science and Law.
 I specialize in historcial political economy and public opinion, focusing on China.